 The Gospel in East Africa.
 Exploration of the receptivity of African Christians to the Gospel from firsthand encounter with African Christians and church leaders.
-Analysis of traditions, practice, forms and experiences.
+Analysis of traditions, practice, forms, and experiences.
 Also, an examination of strategies for furthering the Gospel including varieties of missionary methods.
 Firsthand contact with numerous missionary efforts.
-Clear view of the impact of Christianity and the ongoing East Africa. challenges in Missions.
-Intercultural Studies or elective credits.
+Clear view of the impact of Christianity and the ongoing in East Africa. challenges Missions.
+Intercultural Studies, or elective credits.
 Optional Houghton in East Africa Program course.
-Prerequisite: previous coursework in missions or permission and womenfolk than the orthodox interpretations, and Houghton students and graduates are far more likely to encounter these unorthodox expressions.
-This requires our students to grasp the diverse roots of widespread Islamic heterodoxy, syncretism, occult expressions, spiritual warfare and secularism.
+Prerequisite: previous coursework in missions or permission students and graduates are far more likely to encounter these unorthodox expressions.
+This requires our students to grasp the diverse roots of widespread Islamic heterodoxy, syncretism, occult expressions, spiritual warfare, and secularism.
 Liberal Arts.
 Prerequisite: INCL 260